For Airbnb, 2020 Was Supposed To Be A Banner Year. Then The Pandemic Hit

 Many hosts who have seen their earnings collapse in the pandemic are far less sanguine about an Airbnb bounce back.

-Josep Navas Masip, 44, took some time off his job as a college Spanish professor to focus on his Airbnb rentals in South Philadelphia.
-He even purchased a neighbor's home in hopes of doubling his $2,000-per-month Airbnb income.
+Josep Navas Masip, 44, took some time off his job as a college Spanish professor to pursue a master's degree, leaning on his Airbnb rentals in South Philadelphia to pay the bills.
+He even purchased a neighbor's home with the goal of doubling his $2,000-per-month Airbnb income.
 That was just before the pandemic struck.

 "In the middle of the renovation, the coronavirus crisis hit," he said.
 "I had to cancel my renovations, and I had to tell the contractor to stop working."